-ReSharper allows you to compare two assemblies or two different versions of the same assembly.
-Each comparison is presented as a separate top-level node in the Assembly Explorer; you can expand this node and see differences in the assembly structure right away, and in addition to that, you can double-click types, members and other elements to see a text-based comparison in the editor.
+dotPeek allows you to compare two assemblies or two different versions of the same assembly.
+Each comparison is presented as a separate top-level node in the Assembly Explorer; you can expand this node and see differences in the assembly structure right away, and in addition to that, you can double-click types, members and other elements to see a text-based comparison in the code viewer.

-Click Compare Two Assemblies on the Assembly Explorer toolbar , select two assembly files for comparison in the dialog that opens, and click OK.
+Click Compare Two Assemblies on the Assembly Explorer toolbar or choose from the menu , select two assembly files for comparison in the dialog that opens, and click OK.

 Alternatively, right-click an assembly in the Assembly Explorer, choose Compare With, and then select an assembly file for comparison.

 The comparison will appear as a new top-level node in the Assembly Explorer.

 Elements within the comparison node (types, members, files) are highlighted in different colors with the following meanings:

 Green — the element is present in the second assembly and absent in the first assembly.

 Red — the element is present in the first assembly and absent in the second assembly.

 Violet — the element is present in both assemblies, and it has differences.